babelouest/glewlwyd/docs/WEBAUTHN.md

 ## Installation

 In the administration page, go to `Parameters/Authentication schemes` and add a new scheme by clicking on the `+` button.
 In the modal, enter a name and a display name (the name must be unique among all authentication scheme instances), and a scheme session expiration in seconds.
-Select the type `Webauthn` in the Type drop-down button.
+Select the type `WebAuthn` in the Type drop-down button.

 The default settings makes the scheme usable as is.